boldbi/bold-bi-docs/docs/faq/what-all-are-the-files-and-folders-will-be-generated-in-the-installed-machine.md

 # What are the resources will be generated in the installed machine?
 ## Resources
-Dashboards, data sources, and widgets added in the Bold BI application are maintained here.
+Dashboards, Data Sources, Widgets that are added in the Bold BI application are maintained here.

 ## Scheduler Service
-Exported dashboards to be emailed and schedule configurations are maintained here.
+Exported Dashboards that are to be emailed and schedule configuration are maintained here.

 ## Content
-This folder contains profile pictures and application images.
+This folder holds profile pictures and application images.

 ## Logs
 You can log errors and debug information from the Bold BI application for troubleshooting.